 In other cases you may have limited quantities of sample available or it may be an expensive product that you'd like to use sparingly.
 You might choose to use a special small path length cell that requires only a very small amount of sample.

-For hazardous or volatile liquids, you may wish to use a screw-top transmission cell rather than an open one.
+For hazardous or volatile liquids, you may wish to use a screw-top transmittance cell rather than an open one.
 A 20-mm screw-top cell is shown below.

-If you would like to bleed sample from a process line and/or pump liquid directly into and out of the transmission cell while it is situated in the instrument, you may wish to use a flow-through transmission cell like the one shown below.
+If you would like to bleed sample from a process line and/or pump liquid directly into and out of the transmittance cell while it is situated in the instrument, you may wish to use a flow-through transmittance cell like the one shown below.

 If none of these conditions apply, then your path length should be chosen based on the color of your sample.
 If you're measuring a colorless or near-colorless liquid, a 50-mm cell should be used, if possible, to maximize the difference the instrument will see between samples.
 The longer path length means more liquid is being viewed and any color there is will be amplified.
 If your sample is a dark or very saturated color, you will want to use a cell with a smaller path length (such as 10-mm) so that as much light as possible can pass through the sample and get to the detector.
 A shorter path length and less liquid means that less light will be lost in the sample and the amount of light making it to the detector will be adequate for an accurate measurement.
 For moderately-chromatic liquids or when a variety of colors will be measured, a 20-mm cell can be used by default.

-All the transmission cells currently available through HunterLab are listed in the table below.
-Each transmission cell requires a special cell holder for proper placement.
+All the transmittance cells currently available through HunterLab are listed in the table below.
+Each transmittance cell requires a special cell holder for proper placement.
 These holders are also listed in the table, grouped with the cells they support.
 More information on these items can be found in your User's Manual or CMR addendum.

 (See attached pdf file for the complete article with illustrations, part numbers, and tables)

 Do you still need more information?
 Submit a ticket and our support team member will reach out to you soon!